ekoka/vino/README.md

 - **Arrays**: represent JSON *arrays*.
 The data to validate may contain a collection of unnamed items that can be *Primitives*, *Arrays*, or *Objects*.
 - **Processors**: these are the constructs that hold the validation logic.
 They're tasked with either validating, transforming, ignoring, or sometimes removing data items submitted for validation.

-    # TODO: this excerpt should go under the paragraph discussing creation of Processors
+    #TODO this excerpt should go under the paragraph discussing creation of Processors

 Except for 3 special cases (discussed a bit later), Vino makes little distinction between processors, they all take the same elements as input, raise some `VinoValidation` error when they fail to perform their task, or return the valid data on success.

 One of the first things you'll notice with Vino is the syntax that doesn't use the popular approach of describing a schema with a dictionary or a class.
-Vino was designed to as a library that would be simple to use, yet flexible and powerful.
+Vino was designed as a library that is conceptually simple to understand and use, yet flexible and powerful.
 Something to allow anyone to quickly write some simple functions to validate their data.
-In that spirit, there is a strong focus in keeping its syntax simple.
-It does not, however, prohibits for some wrappers to provide a supplemental syntax and then proxy to its validation routines.
+In that spirit, there is a strong focus in keeping its syntax succinct.
+It does not, however, prohibits for some wrappers to supplement it with a domain-specific syntax which then proxies to its validation engine.

 The simplicity of Vino's syntax is deceptive in its flexibility and what it allows one to do.
-Here's a very explicit and detailed demonstration of how one could declare a user schema:
+The follwing is a demonstration of how one could declare a user schema.
+Note that the example is purposely very explicit and detailed for demonstrative reasons.
+In reality, there are numerous opportunities for more compact declarations (e.g. through abstractions, reusable constructs, partials, etc).

 ```python